Insults, Lawsuits And Broken Rules: How Trump Built A California Golf Course

 The money was settled, but for Trump, the grievance with attorney Milan Smith was not.
 And when Trump had a chance to revisit the lawsuit in front of the media, residents and local officials, he took it.

-Jan.
-14, 2005, was supposed to be a day of celebration: Trump was hosting a ribbon-cutting for new luxury homes at the golf club.
+It was supposed to be a day of celebration on Jan.
+14, 2005: Trump was hosting a ribbon-cutting for new luxury homes at the golf club.
 About a half-dozen TV cameras from outlets like CNBC and E!
 Entertainment Television stood in the back of a packed room, their lenses on Trump, who sat alongside the hopeful and excited local mayor and members of City Council.

 Then Trump started talking about the old lawsuit and called Smith "an obnoxious a******."

-(NPR was unable to find recordings of the event, but the quote was reported by the local newspaper, The Daily Breeze, and recalled to NPR by three people in the room.)
+(NPR was unable to find recordings of the event, but the quote was reported by local newspaper The Daily Breeze and recalled to NPR by three people in the room.)

 "That, I would say, was the moment when I think I realized that the relationship between the city and the Trump organization might well have some significant problems," says former Councilman Long.